nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24_mesh.RF24Mesh.renew_address

-    :param float,int timeout: The amount of time (in seconds) to continue trying to connect and get an assigned :ref:`Logical Address <Logical Address>`.
+    :param timeout: The amount of time (in seconds) to continue trying to connect and get an assigned :ref:`Logical Address <Logical Address>`.
 Defaults to 7.5 seconds.

     .. note:: This function automatically sets the `node_address` accordingly.